nemster/addix_fomo_rewards/README.md

 # ADDIX+FOMO validator node rewards distribution blueprint

 ## This blueprint has the following characteristics
 * Users have to register anonymously with their Radix wallet to get an NFT.
-A UserEvent is emitted when this happens.
+A NewUserNftEvent is emitted when this happens.
 * User badges are soulbound.
 * The owner can deposit the rewards ahead of time (rug proof), before actually assigning them to users.
 Different rewards are allowed.
 * The presence of a scheduled offchain operation that takes a snapshot of the LSU distribution is required; this scheduled operation must inform the component about the rewards to be distributed.